-Even before the pandemic took hold in March of 2020, many colleges and universities across the country were turning to test-optional admissions for incoming first-year students.
+Before the pandemic took hold in March 2020, many colleges and universities across the country were turning to test-optional admissions for incoming first-year students.
 When COVID-19 shutdowns made it impossible for students to sit for the SAT and ACT, many more schools jumped on the bandwagon.

 The test-optional trend shows no signs of slowing.
-Some colleges have become permanently test optional, while others will remain test optional at least for 2022 and 2023.
-(See a list of test-optional colleges for 2022 here.)
+Some colleges have become permanently test-optional, while others will remain test optional, at least for 2022 and 2023.

 I believe this is for two basic reasons.
-For one, grade point average (GPA) and the rigor of a student's high school coursework is a better predictor of future college success than standardized test scores.
+For one, grade point average (GPA) and the rigor of a student's high school coursework are better predictors of future college success than standardized test scores.
 And two, colleges and universities need to fill their classes.
-If a student's GPA is good enough, schools will admit them because they will be paying four (or more) years of tuition, housing and fees.
+If a student's GPA is good enough, schools will admit them because they will be paying four (or more) years of tuition, housing, and fees.

 Admitted student profiles from the previous year can be found on nearly every college and university website.
 Take the time and do the research.
 If your student falls in the middle 50 percent or higher, submit the test score.

-After doing some of my own research, I have found there is no general rule to answer this question.
-Some colleges can, and do, reward top scholarships to students who submit applications without ACT/SAT.
+After doing some of my research, I have found no general rule to answer this question.
+Some colleges can and do, reward top scholarships to students who submit applications without ACT/SAT.